Ford Fiesta (sixth generation): North America

 Unveiled at the 2009 Los Angeles Auto Show in December, the sixth generation subcompact Fiesta was available in North America as a four-door sedan and five-door hatchback, with manual transmission or Ford's dual clutch automatic transmission.
 All models are manufactured at Ford's Cuautitlán Assembly Plant.
-Fiesta sales for Canada began in June 2010 for model year 2011.
+Fiesta sales for Canada began in June 2010 for the 2011 model year.
 Sales for the 5-door hatchback variant in Mexico started in 2011.
 Production ended on 19 August 2019.

 The North American Fiesta features a redesigned front end and rear bumper compared to the European version, to match the reworked frame underneath in order to meet US crash standards.
 The sedan version is equipped with Ford of North America's trademark 'three-bar' chrome grille, while the hatchback model received a different grille design with body colour treatment.
 The styling is also used for Latin American models.
 Other changes include stiffer springs to make up for the added weight, and some fine-tuning to adapt the car to American driver-friendly all-season tires.

 Production of Ford Fiesta for the North American market started in May 2010.
 Ford planned to have cars available for sale soon after.
 On June 18, 2010, it was reported that although dealers took deposits from over 2,000 customers for Fiesta and placed large orders as the car was heavily marketed, dealers and customers had not received cars that they expected to have arrived weeks ago in May.
 In July, Ford said initial shipments were delayed for up to two weeks by Hurricane Alex that hit Northern Mexico in late June, and subsequently by Tropical Storm Bonnie.
 As a result of the delays, Ford sent out US$50 gift certificates.
 By August 2010, Ford delayed some shipments because of a "quality problem".
 Ford claimed the issue was fixed and it was unlikely cars with defective parts would reach customers.

 Ford dealers in the US offer optional laminated vinyl graphics applied to the car's exterior, expected to last 3 to 5 years before replacement.
 Also, certain dealers partaking in a new Ford Retail program provide an "unwrapping" digital package loaded with a photograph of the buyer taking delivery of his/her new car.
 A 19-minute audio description of the car and its features is included, which can be played on the way home, then loaded along with its interactive program into the home computer via its USB connection.

 As of February 2014, the 2014 Fiesta ranked number one among Affordable Subcompact Cars according to U.S. News & World Report.